nerves-project/nerves_system_br/README.md

 Now that you've built a Nerves System, you'll need to activate it before running any Erlang build tools on your application.

-    source rpi-build/nerves-env.sh
+    source build/nerves-env.sh

-In the above line, substitute `rpi-build` for whatever directory was used to build the Nerve System.
+In the above line, substitute `build` for whatever directory was used to build the Nerve System.
 If you downloaded a pre-built Nerves System, source the `nerves-env.sh` inside of it.
 When using a rebuilt system, the crosscompiler toolchain must also be downloaded.
 See the [nerves-toolchain project](https://github.com/nerves-project/nerves-toolchain).
-As stated before, `bake` takes care of this for you.
+As stated before, the Nerves `mix` integration takes care of this for you.

 This step has to be done each time you launch a shell.
 The key environment settings updated by the script are the `PATH` variable and a set of variables that direct